Anthropic Shipped the Runtime. Who Ships the Governance?

 KYA-ID (Identity): Who deployed this agent, and can anyone prove it?
 The governing standard is the NIST NCCoE concept paper on software and AI agent identity, published February 5, 2026, which asks industry how organizations should “identify, authenticate and control software and artificial intelligence agents that can access enterprise systems and take actions with limited human supervision.”10

 KYA-AUTH (Authority): What is this agent permitted to do, and where are the boundaries?
-The OWASP Top 10 for Agentic Applications establishes the “least agency” principle as the controlling design standard: grant only the minimum permissions necessary for the task.11
+The OWASP Top 10 for Large Language Model Applications establishes the “least agency” principle as the controlling design standard: grant only the minimum permissions necessary for the task.11

 KYA-MON (Monitoring): What did this agent actually do, in a record you can produce in court?
 Under Federal Rule of Civil Procedure 37(e) and Zubulake v.
 UBS Warburg LLC, parties who fail to preserve electronically stored information face adverse inference at trial.12